th2-net/th2-crawler/README.md

   mode: DROP # ACCEPT
 ```

+**aliasAsWildcard: false** - enables alias extraction from provider using the wildcards defined in **sessionAliases** parameter.
+Disabled by default.

 ## Configuration update instructions

 In order to update **sessionAliases** property, you will need to update the version